AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >[!NOTE]
 >
->Currently, the statistics generated are valid for that session only and not persistent between sessions.
+>Currently, the statistics generated are valid for that session only and are not persistent between sessions.
 They cannot be accessed across different PSQL sessions.

 With the `SHOW STATISTICS FOR <alias_name>` command, you can see the statistics that were computed with the `ANALYZE TABLE COMPUTE STATISTICS` command.
 Through the combination of these commands, you can now compute column statistics on either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 >[!IMPORTANT]
 >
 >The `COMPUTE STATISTICS`, `FILTERCONTEXT`, `FOR COLUMNS`, and `SHOW STATISTICS` commands are not supported on data warehouse tables.
 These extensions for the `ANALYZE TABLE` command are currently only supported for ADLS tables.
-For more information see the [ANALYZE TABLE section](../sql/syntax.md#analyze-table) of the SQL syntax guide.
+For more information, see the [ANALYZE TABLE section](../sql/syntax.md#analyze-table) of the SQL syntax guide.

 This guide helps you structure your queries so that you can compute the column statistics of an ADLS dataset.
 Using these commands, you can see the statistics generated in your session through a PSQL client using an SQL query.

 ## Compute statistics {#compute-statistics}

-Additional constructs have been added to the `ANALYZE TABLE` command that allow you to **compute statistics for subset of a dataset and for certain columns**.
+Additional constructs have been added to the `ANALYZE TABLE` command that allow you to **compute statistics for a subset of a dataset and for certain columns**.
 To do this, you must use the `ANALYZE TABLE <tableName> COMPUTE STATISTICS` format.

 >[!IMPORTANT]
 >
 >The default behavior computes statistics for the **entire dataset** and for **all columns**.
-To computing statistics on all columns, you would use the query format `ANALYZE TABLE COMPUTE STATISTICS`.
-You are **not** recommended to use this on an ADLS dataset as the size of the dataset can be very large (potentially petabytes of data).
+To compute statistics on all columns, you would use the query format `ANALYZE TABLE COMPUTE STATISTICS`.
+You are **not** recommended to use this on an ADLS dataset, as the size of the dataset can be very large (potentially petabytes of data).
 Instead, you should always consider running the analyze command using `FILTERCONTEXT` and a specified list of columns.
 See the sections on [limiting analyzed columns](#limit-included-columns) and [adding a filter condition](#filter-condition) for more details.

 The example seen below computes statistics for the `adc_geometric` dataset and for **all** columns in the dataset.